benmvp/migrate-react-hooks-minishop/src/02-effects/README.md

 If you didn't successfully complete the previous step, that's okay!
 The steps are meant to push you. 😄

-However, you may find yourself in a position where you app is not compiling, and it's preventing you from working on the next step.
+However, you may find yourself in a position where you app is not compiling, and it's preventing you from working on this step.
 No problem!
 Stash your changes **in a new terminal window**, and you should be good to continue:

 ```sh
 git stash push -m "In-progress Step 1 exercises"